 The new WRF will be designed with an open treatment process, process ventilation and some odor, noise and aesthetic controls.
 The design will include strategies to minimize the release of odors to avoid impact to any neighbors.
-With an ultimate build out of 0.65 MGD, the noise, odor and aesthetic setback requirement is 750 ft.
+With an ultimate build out of 0.50 MGD, the noise, odor and aesthetic setback requirement is 750 ft.
 This setback distance is required for facilities within a treatment capacity range of 0.5 MGD to less than 1.0 MGD.

-An influent lift station will not be required since all of the flows will be pumped to the new WRF via offsite lift stations.
+An influent lift station will be required since the flows will be brought to the new WRF plant via gravity lines.
 The wastewater flow will first enter the facility at the headworks system that will consists of screening to remove trash and large inorganic materials.
 Grit removal and flow equalization may be required depending on treatment process selected; however, this can also be performed at the collection system lift stations.